spotinst/help/src/docs/managed-instance/features/commitments-setup-stateful-aks.md

 >**Note:** Spot requires this URI for authentication purposes.

-5. Copy the following IDs (you will need them later on to connect to Spot):
+5. Copy the following IDs (you will need them later to connect to Spot):
    * Application (client) ID.
    * Directory (tenant) ID.